MGTheTrain/cardano-blockchain-sample/README.md

 ## Summary

-Sample repository demonstrating how to operate on Cardano nodes and Cardano wallets.
+Sample repository implemented in regards to the Cardano blockchain.

 ## References